dax-side/ecommerce-microservices-api/README.md

 | Response time (avg) | 150-300ms |
 | Max concurrent users | 500 |

-The optimized version processes 10x more throughput.
-Response times dropped by 70%.
+10x more requests per second.
+70% faster responses.

-### Bottleneck at 500 Users
+### At 500 Users

-At 500 concurrent users with a single container, the system shows 15% success rate.
-This is expected behavior.
-For full 500-user support:
+A single container setup hits 15% success rate at 500 concurrent users.
+This is where things break down.
+To handle all 500 users:

-- Deploy multiple API Gateway replicas
+- Run multiple API Gateway containers
-- Add MongoDB connection pooling (already configured for 50 connections)
+- MongoDB connection pool already set to 50
 - Scale Redis with clustering

-At 200 users, the system maintains 100% success rate with sub-second responses.
+At 200 users, 100% success rate with responses under one second.

-## Quick Start
+## Start

 ```bash
 # Clone and start